SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner.md

 ```
 export SONAR_SCANNER_OPTS="-Xmx512m"
 ```
-On Windows environments, avoid the double-quotes, since they get misinterpreted and combine the two parameters into a single one.
+In Windows environments, avoid the double-quotes, since they get misinterpreted and combine the two parameters into a single one.
 ```
 set SONAR_SCANNER_OPTS=-Xmx512m
 ```